cloudlace/vuetify-dialog-promise/README.md

 this.$inform( { text : "My favourite colour is blue.", color : "blue" } );
 ```

 ## Developer notes

 A full demo is provided with the project.
-Fork and clone the repository and use the following utilities:
+To use it, fork and clone the repository and use the following utilities:

 ### Project setup